hunar4321/particle-life/README.md

 Code
 ----------------
-Source code available in both C++ and javascript
+Source code available in both C++ and JavaScript ( watch this YouTube video for a walkthrough tutorial: https://youtu.be/0Kx4Y9TVMGg )

 If you like to contribute to the C++ program.
 The core algorthim is the first 100 lines of code at:  "/particle_life/src/ofApp.cpp".
 Everything else are GUI components & rendering controls which are provided by the openFrameworks library.  openFrameworks is an opensource, nice, and easy to use image rendering library https://openframeworks.cc/